heureka/overeno-zakazniky/docs/api-documentation-en.md

 Request URL has the following format:
 `https://api.heureka.cz/shop-certification/v2/[ACTION]`

 **Please note:** There are two available API endpoints.
-One is for Czech Heureka and the other one for Slovak Heureka .
+One is for Czech Heureka and the other one for Slovak Heureka.
 The only difference is in different top-level domain name (cz/sk) in the API endpoint URL, i.e. `https://api.heureka.cz` / `https://api.heureka.sk`

 Make sure you are using the correct API endpoint URL, otherwise